guanyixi/docker-nginx-wordpress/README.md

 * Install docker desktop application in your computer.
 * Install brew.
 This is for installing mkcert.
 You can also use Curl to install mkcert.
 * Install mkcert globally: `brew install mkcert` and `brew install nss`.
 The first command installs mkcert.
 The second command installs a certutil to allow Firefox to trust the CA.
+* Run `mkcert -install`.
+This will create the local certificate authority.

 ## Steps
 1. Clone this repo to your local computer.
 Rename the folder to your project name.